Facebook Pixel

 A Better Squat Depth Recommendation

 The research on deep squats implies that we need a more nuanced recommendation for squat ROM than "squat deep."
 There are several benefits that may be achieved via deep squats, and deep squats are obviously necessary for sports that require deep squatting (powerlifting and Olympic lifting).
 However, the research suggests that the benefits of squatting can be achieved with quarter-squats, half-squats, parallel squats, or deep squats.
-Further, due to the relationship between load (and potentially velocity), total work, and range of motion-specific strength, it is likely that the best recommendations will consider the goal, form (compensation), pain/discomfort, and risk of injury.
+Further, due to the relationship between load (and potentially velocity), total work, and range of motion-specific strength, it is likely that the best recommendations will consider the client's goal, form (compensation), pain/discomfort, and risk of injury.
 Although there are more variables to consider, the recommendation does not need to be complicated.
 The following is our recommendation for exercise range of motion, which we believe to be a very moderate/conservative (scientifically conservative, not a political statement) position that implies ROM can be challenged, but not at the expense of form or pain.

 • Brookbush Institute’s Position Statement on ROM: Exercise (including squats) should be performed through the largest range of motion (ROM) that can be attained with good form and without pain.